A Wounded Child is Born

 Business was natural for me.
 My then-husband and I started a successful pharmacy in Jamaica.
 Although during that time I had no financial problems, I deeply felt that something was missing and I continued longing for the revelation of life’s mystery to unfold.
 I continued to focus more and more on the unknown and unseen.

-From the time I was a young child, I was guided by Spirit and followed that guidance.
-This seemed normal to me.
+From the time I was a young child, I had always heard the inner voice of Spirit which I would instinctively follow.
+This also served to sharpen my intuitive nature.
 So being ‘told’ to get into massage school, I readily signed up.
-I quickly discovered that massage was really about getting familiar with the energy body and seeing blocks of emotions that the body held on to from childhood wounds.
+I quickly discovered that massage was really about getting familiar with the energy body and the emotional imprints of the wounded child.

 During the time of massage school, I was stricken with intense emotional pain that lasted weeks.
 The pain was relentless.
 I wanted to hide in the smallest corner of my home.
 But, no matter where I went, I was not able to hide from my anguish.